daniloceano/LorenzCycleToolkit/README.md

 The Lorenz-Cycle program is designed for computing the LEC for a specific region on the atmosphere.
 It requires a netCDF file containing wind (zonal, meridional and vertical components), air temperature and geopotential data and can be run using two distinct frameworks:

-1. Eulerian framewrok, where the domain is fixed in time by the file: inputs/box_limits;
+1. Stationary framewrok, where the domain is fixed in time by the file: inputs/box_limits;

-2. Lagrangian framework, where the domain can follow a pertubation on the atmosphere, which track is defined in the file: inputs/track.
+2. Unstationary framework, where the domain can follow a pertubation on the atmosphere, which track is defined in the file: inputs/track.

 More details on running the program are provided bellow.

 # Usage

-## Eulerian framework
+## Stationary framework

 **Important!** Before running the program be sure to check the [Flags](#Flags) section.